 The last two weeks in Azure

-I’m catching up on two weeks at once here, so this post bundles the 15th and 22nd of May.
-CW20 was a shorter week with a few standouts: Azure Container Apps Express for near-instant container hosting, Grafana dashboards inside the Azure portal, and a multi-agent vulnerability-scanning harness called MDASH.
-CW21 was the opposite — a firehose of networking, storage, database, and AI updates, headlined by Azure Files Entra-only identity, a much bigger Foundry Model Router (now including Claude Opus 4.7), and Azure Linux 4.0.
+I’m catching up on two weeks at once, so this post bundles the 15th and 22nd of May.
+CW20 was a shorter week with a few things I want to call out: Container Apps Express, Grafana dashboards in the Azure portal, and a multi-agent vulnerability-scanning harness called MDASH.
+CW21 was the opposite, a huge week of networking, storage, database, and AI updates.
+The headlines for me are Azure Files Entra-only identity, a much bigger Foundry Model Router (Claude Opus 4.7 now included), and Azure Linux 4.0.

 Azure Container Apps Express (preview)

-Azure Container Apps already lets you host containerized apps and microservices without managing Kubernetes directly — it handles Dapr, KEDA scaling, and the rest of the plumbing for you.
+Azure Container Apps already lets you host containerized apps and microservices without dealing with Kubernetes directly.
+It takes care of Dapr, KEDA scaling, and the rest of the plumbing.
 But there was still provisioning time and a handful of infrastructure choices to make up front.
-Container Apps Express removes those decisions for the simplest case.
+Container Apps Express drops those decisions for the simplest case.

-You bring an image and you’re running — provisioning in seconds, sub-second cold starts, scale-to-zero, and per-second billing.
-The motivating use case is agents: spin up an agent or MCP server on demand, fast, pay only for the seconds it runs.
-It also fits SaaS apps and anything where you want the Container Apps experience without the setup overhead.
+You bring an image, and it runs.
+Provisioning happens in seconds, cold starts are sub-second, you get scale-to-zero, and you pay per second.
+The use case Microsoft keeps pointing to is agents.
+Spin up an agent or MCP server on demand, fast, pay only for the seconds it’s actually running.
+SaaS apps fit the same shape if you want Container Apps without the setup overhead.

 Azure Virtual Network Manager rule impact analyzer (GA)

-Changing network security rules is one of the scariest operations in a production environment — it’s exactly where outages come from.
-AVNM now lets you simulate changes to your security admin rules (the centralized rules that apply before any VNet- or NIC-level NSG) and see precisely how your existing traffic would be affected before you push them live.
+Changing network security rules is one of the scariest things you can do in production.
+Outages live there.
+AVNM now lets you simulate changes to your security admin rules (the centralised rules that apply before any VNet- or NIC-level NSG) and see exactly what would happen to your existing traffic before you push them.

-If the simulation shows you’d break something, you fix the rules first.
+If the simulation says you’d break something, you fix the rules first.
 This is the kind of feature that pays for itself the first time it stops a bad change.
-(Note CW21 ships a closely related analyzer in Network Watcher — see below — covering the NSG side of the same funnel.)
+CW21 ships a similar analyzer in Network Watcher (see below) covering the NSG side of the same funnel.

 Azure Files SMB managed identity support (GA)

-Azure Files SMB shares have had Entra authentication for a while; now they also work with managed identities.
-The win is the usual managed-identity win: no secret or key to store and rotate.
+Azure Files SMB shares have had Entra authentication for a while.
+Now they also work with managed identities.
+The benefit is the usual one: no secret or key to store and rotate.

 • System-assigned: one-to-one with a single Azure resource.